Trolls of the Misty Mountains: Publication history

 ICE published the licensed game Middle Earth Role-Playing in 1982, and then released many supplements for it over the next 17 years, until the Tolkien Estate withdrew their license in 1999.
 Trolls of the Misty Mountains was written by John Cresswell and Mike Cresswell, with a cover by Daniel Horne, cartography by Jessica Ney, and illustrations by Denis Loubet, and was published by Iron Crown Enterprises in 1986 as a 32-page book.
 I.C.E. revisited this area in later publications including Phantom of the Northern Marches (1986), Dark Mage of Rhudaur (1989), and Arnor (1994).

 Reception

-Some reviewers were generally dismissive of this book, finding it lacked originality:
+In Issue 39 of Abyss, John Davies noted "These three scenarios are well designed but surprisingly unsophisticated, and the whole package seems aimed at younger readers."
+He also pointed out that all three adventures were "very reward-oriented, sort of seek and find type situations, characteristic of material designed for younger players."
+Davies also found the adventures, at 3–4 hours each, were "rather brief."
+Davies concluded, "These complaints aside, the adventures are well crafted, and while they may not present any mental challenges or great original themes, they are playable and moderately interesting."